christianalfoni/impact/docs/advanced/lists.md

 codeCaption: Working with lists
 code: |
   import { memo } from 'react'
-  import { signal, observe } from 'impact-react'
+  import { signal, observer } from 'impact-react'

   function createApp(initialItems) {
     // We create a dictionary to reference items